Rural Homes

 Summary

-The evidence from BRE, SPAB, Historic England, and independent research overwhelmingly supports a hierarchy of intervention.
+The evidence from BRE, SPAB, Historic England, and independent research clearly supports a hierarchy of intervention.
 Investigate causes thoroughly before considering treatment.
 Address maintenance, drainage, and ventilation first.
 Use breathable materials compatible with traditional construction.
 Reserve invasive treatments for genuinely appropriate circumstances after independent diagnosis.

 The damp-proofing industry has commercial incentives that do not always align with building conservation or homeowner interests.
 Rising damp, though real, is diagnosed far more frequently than it actually occurs.
 Free surveys from treatment companies are marketing tools, not objective assessments.
 Electrical moisture meters cannot measure actual moisture content and produce false positives in salt-contaminated walls.

-For owners of pre-1919 rural properties, the path forward lies in understanding how their buildings were designed to work, maintaining the systems that allow natural moisture management, and resisting pressure to apply modern treatments that may cause more harm than they solve.
+For owners of pre-1919 rural properties, the way forward lies in understanding how their buildings were designed to work, maintaining the systems that allow natural moisture management, and resisting pressure to apply modern treatments that may cause more harm than they solve.